How to Choose Bike Locks

 This widely used bike lock style is an excellent deterrent.
 The bulky locking mechanism resists hammers, chisels and the like.
 Its horseshoe shape can limit leveraging—provided it's not way oversized for the bike.
 The goal is to reduce the amount of space in which a thief can insert a crowbar and leverage enough oomph to pop it apart.

 U-locks come in various sizes.
 Your goal is to size the lock so that it goes around the things you’re locking with as little gap left as possible.
 Small to medium models lock one wheel and your frame to a fixed object.
 Large models lock both wheels and your frame to a fixed object.

 These are versatile and adaptable but generally offer less theft deterrence than U-locks.
+Bolt cutters are able to cut through most cable locks.
 On their own, they may be suitable for low-crime areas.
 Elsewhere, they are a good choice to use in combination with a U-lock to secure easily removed parts (e.g., seat).
-Many have integral locks; others require a separate padlock.
+Many have integral combination or key locks; others require a separate padlock.
 Some feature sliding sizing or an armored coating.
-A few newer models feature stylish designs and even come in colors!
+A few newer models feature stylish designs.

-Tough enough for high-crime areas, these locks use a specially designed chain link that disallows leveraging and resists hacksaws or chisels.
+Tough enough for high-crime areas, these bike locks use a specially designed chain link that resists hacksaws or chisels and makes the chain tough to leverage.
 Be sure to invest in a padlock that's just as sturdy—thieves can easily cut through thin locks, no matter how sturdy the chain.
 The downside?
 Chains are heavy and bulky, so they are best for stationary uses.